-Carol G. Gallagher, Pharm.D., has agreed to serve on our board of directors following the completion of this offering.
-Ms. Gallagher has served as a Partner at New Enterprise Associates since 2014.
-Ms. Gallagher has over eight years of experience as a director in public and private companies and over 30 years of experience in biopharmaceutical companies.
-Ms. Gallagher is currently the lead director of Atara Biotherapeutics (NASDAQ: ATRA), where she has served since January 2013, and Chairman of the board of directors of Millendo Therapeutics (NASDAQ: MLND), where she has served since February 2013.
-She also serves as a director at Metacrine (NASDAQ: MTCR), PIONYR Immunotherapeutics, Annexon (NASDAQ: ANNX), XOC Pharmaceuticals, Qpex BioPharma, Recludix, TRex Bio, Turning Point Therapeutics (NASDAQ: TPTX) and Chromacode.
-She previously served as a director at Aragon Pharmaceuticals, Seragon Pharmaceuticals, AnaptysBio and eFFECTOR Therapeutics.
-From 2008 to 2011, Ms. Gallagher was the President and Chief Executive Officer of Calistoga Pharmaceuticals, which developed the first-in-class cancer therapeutic, CAL-101, and was acquired by Gilead Sciences in 2011.
+Carol G. Gallagher, Pharm.D., serves on our board of directors.
+Dr. Gallagher has served as a Venture Partner at New Enterprise Associates since 2014.
+Dr. Gallagher has over nine years of experience as a director in public and private companies and over 30 years of experience in biopharmaceutical companies.
+Dr. Gallagher is currently a director of Atara Biotherapeutics (NASDAQ: ATRA), where she has served since January 2013, and Chairman of the board of directors of Millendo Therapeutics (NASDAQ: MLND), where she has served since February 2013.
+She also serves as a director at Metacrine (NASDAQ: MTCR), PIONYR Immunotherapeutics, Annexon (NASDAQ: ANNX), Qpex BioPharma, Recludix, TRex Bio, Turning Point Therapeutics (NASDAQ: TPTX) and Chromacode.
+She previously served as a director at Aragon Pharmaceuticals, Seragon Pharmaceuticals, AnaptysBio (NASDAQ: ANAB) and eFFECTOR Theraneutics From 2008 to 2011 Dr. Gallagher was the President and Chief Executive Officer of Calistoga Pharmaceuticals, which developed the first-in-class cancer therapeutic, CAL-101, and was acquired by Gilead Sciences in 2011.
 CAL-101 was approved as ZYDELIG in the US and Europe in 2014.
 Earlier in her career, she held commercial and drug development roles within Eli Lilly (NYSE: LLY), Amgen (NASDAQ: AMGN), Agouron, Pfizer (NYSE: PFE) and Biogen (NASDAQ: BIIB).
-She studied chemistry at Vanderbilt University and then attained her B.S. and Pharm.D degrees from the College of Pharmacy at the University of Kentucky.
+She studied chemistry at Vanderbilt University and then attained her B.S. and Doctor of Pharmacy degrees from the College of Pharmacy at the University of Kentucky.

-We believe that Ms. Gallagher's experience in managing biotechnology and pharmaceutical companies, as well as her experience as a public company director, make her well qualified to serve as a member of our board of directors.
+We believe that Dr. Gallagher's experience in managing biotechnology and pharmaceutical companies, as well as her experience as a public company director, make her well qualified to serve as a member of our board of directors.

-Krishna R. Polu, M.D., has agreed to serve on our board of directors following the completion of this offering.
-Mr. Polu has served as the Executive Vice President R&D of Equillium, Inc. (NASDAQ: EQ) since August 2018, and Chief Medical Officer since January 2020.
+Krishna R. Polu, M.D., serves on our board of directors.
+Mr. Polu has served as the Executive Vice President R&D of Equillium, Inc. (NASDAQ: EQ) since January 2020, and has additionally served as Chief Medical Officer since August 2018.
 Mr. Polu also serves as a member of the board of directors of Goldilocks Therapeutics, where he previously served as a strategic advisor from February 2018 to January 2020.
-Prior to that, Mr. Polu was an Entrepreneur in Residence at Frazier from February 2017 to August 2018, where he founded Expedition Therapeutics, a search company focused on identifying and in-licensing assets in the kidney and autoimmune therapeutic areas.
+Prior to that, Mr. Polu was an Entrepreneur in Residence at Frazier from February 2017 to August 2018, where he founded Expedition Therapeutics, a search company focused on identifying and inlicensing assets in the kidney and autoimmune therapeutic areas.
 During this time, he also served as interim Chief Executive Officer of Scout Bio, a company focused on the discovery and development of gene therapies for companion animals.
 From January 2015 to December 2016, Mr. Polu served as Chief Medical Officer at Raptor Pharmaceuticals, a then-public company focused on rare diseases, until its acquisition by Horizon Pharmaceuticals for \$800 million.
 In that role, he oversaw clinical development, regulatory affairs, pharmacovigilance and medical affairs, and was responsible for securing additional drug approvals for Procysbi in nephropathic cystinosis, supporting product launches for Quinsair in cystic fibrosis, and advancing the pipeline in other rare diseases including Huntington's disease, cystic fibrosis, bronchiectasis and nontuberculous mycobacteria.
-Prior to Raptor, Mr. Polu served as Chief Medical

-Officer at CytomX Therapeutics (NASDAQ: CTMX) and directed preclinical development and translational research efforts for the Probody platform in oncology and helped secure a number of Pharma partnerships.
+Prior to Raptor, Mr. Polu served as Chief Medical Officer at CytomX Therapeutics (NASDAQ: CTMX) and directed preclinical development and translational research efforts for the Probody platform in oncology and helped secure a number of Pharma partnerships.
 Prior to CytomX, he led clinical development and pharmacovigilance activities at Affymax, a then-public biopharmaceutical company, where he was instrumental in securing FDA approval of peginesatide for the treatment of anemia in patients on dialysis.
 Mr. Polu also held senior level positions in clinical development at Amgen (NASDAQ: AMGN) and was responsible for leading clinical development programs in heart failure, anemia of chronic kidney disease, and diabetes.